Jira For Non-Software Projects: How To Get The Best Results

 I’ll then give you some really important tips that you’ll need to get the most out of Jira, and to avoid wasted time and frustration if you decide to use it for your next non-software project.

-Is Jira right for your non-software project?
+Can you use Jira for a non-software project?

 Jira has a wide range of powerful features that can help keep any project organized, on time, and on track.
 Some Jira aficionados even use it for planning family vacations and house moves.
 According to Atlassian the most common non-IT or software use of Jira is in marketing teams.